griptape-ai/griptape-docs/docs/contributing.md

 # Contributing

 We appreciate contributions and help maintaining this repository.

-## Reporting an issue with Griptape Docs
+## Report and Issue
 The easiest way to contribute to our docs is through our public [issue tracker](https://github.com/griptape-ai/griptape-docs/issues).
 Feel free to submit bugs, request features or changes, or contribute to the project directly.

-## Contributing directly to griptape-docs through a PR
+## Pull Requests

 Griptape docs are built using [MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).